rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 This proposal is capable of addressing two primary use cases.
 It allows developers to enable CCI in these scenarios:
 * Documenting a crate and its transitive dependencies in parallel in build systems that require build actions to be independent
-* Producing a documentation index of a large number of crates, in such a way that if one crate is updated, only the updated crates and an index have to be redocumented.
+* Producing a documentation index of every crate in a workspace, in such a way that if one crate is updated, only the updated crates and an index have to be redocumented.
 This scenario is demonstrated in the Guide-level explanation.

 CCI is not automatically enabled in either situation.
 A combination of the `--include-parts-dir`, `--merge`, and `--parts-out-dir` flags are needed to produce this behavior.
 This RFC provides a minimal set of tools that allow developers of build systems, like Bazel and Buck2, to create rules for these scenarios.

 With separate `--out-dir`s, copying item docs to an output destination is needed.
 Rustdoc will never support the entire breadth of workflows needed to merge arbitrary directories, and will rely on users to run external commands like `mv`, `cp`, `rsync`, `scp`, etc. for these purposes.

-Discussion of whether additional features should be included to facilitate this merge step can be found in Unresolved questions (Index crate).
+Most users are expected to use a single `--out-dir` for all crates, in which case these external tools are not needed.

 ## Compatibility